Twood95/VineyardCopy/site/content/products.md

 main:
   heading: Buy Our Wine Online
   description: >-
-    We have a wide variety of wines available on line, please click the bottom below.
+    We have a wide variety of wines available on line, please click the button to go to our online store.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products/products-grid3.jpg